 In the private sector, my first foray was into business with Mardi.
 We certainly took a leap of faith.
 Both of us quit our jobs and went into the computer-training business.
 If you ever wanted the definition of hard work, it is running your own business.
 My Dad did it his whole life and David had done pretty much the same.
 We did OK for a while, but in the end, the model didn’t work for us, so we sold out and explored other opportunities.

-In exploring other roles, I joined the Royal Blind Society (now Vision Australia) as a senior manager, and spent five years shaping the blindness sector in the ACT.
-I eventually left as I didn’t want my disability defining my career.
+In exploring other roles, I joined the Royal Blind Society (now Vision Australia) as a manager, and spent five years shaping the blindness sector in the ACT.
+I eventually left, searching for more challenges.

 I think back to the work Dad put in, providing for us for decades.
 The advantage I got as a youngster was seeing him first hand.
 He regularly took us out with him to show us the ropes, or help out when he needed help.
 I didn’t really like going out on the furniture truck.
 It was hard bloody work.
 I enjoyed being with Dad and driving around the inner city and inner west suburbs of Sydney.
 I enjoyed dealing with the people and the problem-solving of getting furniture into impossible places.
 The part I didn’t enjoy was knowing that I was only doing 25% of the work and poor old Dad had to do much of the lifting.
 He was an extremely strong man my Dad, and I was a weedy 14-year-old.
 I’d often be on the underside of a double wardrobe with mirrored doors and Dad would be halfway up a flight of stairs literally heaving the wardrobe up by himself.
 His effort, his dedication to getting the job done was an inspiration to me, and it made me work harder and explore ways of getting the job done differently.
 It is this attitude that I’ve taken to each and every role I’ve had.

 How can a specific task be done more effectively?
 How can I help this person get more out of themself?
 How can we communicate better with our clients?